Last Updated on June 11, 2018

 Step 6: Edit your article using Microsoft Reader.
 I’ve been using Microsoft Reader lately and I’ve cut my editing time in half.
 First I print the article.
 Then I convert it to the reader format and I hit play and this robot-like voice starts reading the article to me.
 I make pen and ink changes to the printed document and then I apply the changes to the electronic copy.
 Then I let the reader read it back to me one more time and I’m done.
 It’s like having a personal assistant.
 Microsoft Reader is free and can be downloaded at the Microsoft website.
 If you don’t use this tool you can just read your article out loud while you edit.
 Just follow these six steps over and over again and you’ll be amazed how much faster and efficiently you’ll begin to write articles and posts.

-Number 8 – How to Write a Simple One Paragraph Article Part 1
+Number 8 – How to Write a Simple One Paragraph Article Part 1- Excerpt from How to Write an Article Handbook:

-The one paragraph article model (which is based on the one paragraph essay model) consists of three parts:
+This article from the how to write an article handbook will explain the one paragraph article model (which is based on the one paragraph essay model).
+The one paragraph article model consists of three parts:

 - The first sentence is called the topic sentence.
 It describes the main idea that you want your reader to accept.